 The classroom portion of the course is approximately 4-5 hours in length.
 Student manuals, handed out in class, will cover the following material:

-Section 1 – Regulations (province specific) – Students read in a group discussion covering a variety of topics beginning with why regulations exist.
+Section 1 – Regulations (province specific) – Students read in a group discussion covering a variety of topics beginning with provincial and federal regulations.

-Section 2 – Pre-Trip Inspections – The Instructor leads the students outside to the equipment and performs an equipment pre-inspection required to operate, including a daily maintenance review.
-Students will review specific equipment manuals to ensure they are inspecting the equipment as per the manufacturer’s recommendation.
+Section 2 – Pre-Trip Inspections – The Instructor leads the students outside to the equipment and performs an equipment pre-inspection mandatory to operate.
+Students will review equipment manuals to ensure they are inspecting the equipment as per the manufacturer’s recommendation.

 Section 3 – Safety Tips – The Instructor introduces students to the equipment.
 Warning decals are identified and their meaning is explained.